MM-IT-SOFT-LTD/standared/standards/Laravel.md

 - Always keep necessary **seeds** to run application without any exception
 - Never edit existing migration file, create new migration files to update schema
 - Always follow **psr-4** autoloading standard while creating new class
+- Never add or commit **user uploeded media**, but add the folder in VCS in order to create symlink by putting a file ( like .gitignore )